 Sweet Buttermilk Biscuits

-- 8 tbsp unsalted butter 113 g, cut into small cubes and chilled
+- 8 tablespoon (112 g) unsalted butter cut into small cubes and chilled

-- 1 large egg whisked with a tsp of water, for egg wash
+- 1 large egg whisked with a tablespoon of water, for egg wash

 - Coarse or granulated sugar for tops of biscuits before baking